Testing Exalate in a Jira on-premise staging environment

 WARNING: We strongly recommend you perform backups for both sync sides at the same time.

-Create staging environment
+Create a Staging environment

 WARNING: Please make sure that Exalate does not synchronize from staging environment to production and disables it.
 If that occurred, you did not disable Exalate and the issue will be synchronized to the production environment.
 Make sure you disable Exalate to avoid synchronization errors.